Yes, we all hate doing our tax returns. But with the 31 January deadline fast approaching for UK freelancers, it’s time to bite the bullet.

 3. Don’t take the mick

 What can you legitimately claim as a deductible expense?
-You’ll find a broad list of allowable expenses here, but the general rule is that something can only be considered an expense if it is "wholly, necessarily and exclusively" incurred in the running of your freelance business.
+You’ll find a broad list of allowable expenses here.
+Still, the general rule is that something can only be considered an expense if it is "wholly, necessarily and exclusively" incurred in the running of your freelance business.

-For example, a subscription to the Adobe Creative Cloud would normally be considered a suitable deductible expense for a freelance graphic designer.
+For example, a subscription to the Adobe Creative Cloud would usually be considered a suitable deductible expense for a freelance graphic designer.
 A subscription to Netflix would not.

 Membership of design organisations, accountancy and legal fees, rent of office space, website hosting, and travel to design conferences are also things you might legitimately claim for.
 For further clarification, check out Coconut's in-app advice on every type of allowable business expense.